-These are all the best sports deals to expect this Black Friday
+Early Black Friday sports deals have already dropped: Here are our highlights

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Black Friday sports deals 2021: When does the sale start and what can you expect from Nike, JD and more?
+Black Friday sports deals 2021: Best early discounts from Nike, Adidas, Garmin, Jabra and more

-From running leggings to muscle guns and gym shoes, there’s no better time to save on fitness gear
+From running leggings to muscle guns and gym shoes, now that Amazon has started its sale, there’s no better time to save on fitness gear

-With summer drawing to a close and autumn fast approaching, we’re officially beginning the countdown to the biggest shopping event of the year – Black Friday.
-The best time to save on everything from tech to fashion, toys, home appliances and more, the mammoth sale will see all of our favourite retailers slashing their prices, from Amazon and Argos to Aldi and Currys PC World.
+With November well and truly here, we’re counting down to the biggest shopping event of the year – Black Friday.
+The best time to save on everything from tech to fashion, toys, home appliances and more, the mammoth sale will see all of our favourite retailers slashing their prices, from Amazon and Argos to Aldi.
+Boots, Superdrug, Currys, AO and Very started their early sales last week, and today Amazon has joined them.

 Originally a one-day in-store event in the US to mark the beginning of the Christmas shopping season, Black Friday has now travelled across the Atlantic, becoming a weekend-long bonanza that concludes on Cyber Monday.
-Amazon was the first retailer to bring the sale to British shores in 2010, with other shops soon jumping on the bandwagon.

 While Black Friday is the perfect opportunity to upgrade your smartphone, TV or laptop, beyond tech the event also sees stellar discounts across sportswear and fitness equipment.
-Last year, participating retailers included Nike, JD, Adidas, Sports Direct, Gymshark, Footlocker and more.
+Last year, participating retailers included Nike, JD Sports, Adidas, Sports Direct, Gymshark, Footlocker and more.

 This year is set to be the biggest Black Friday yet, and IndyBest will be on hand throughout to curate a selection of the best savings and deals across the weekend – from trainers and running gear to gym equipment and fitness trackers.